wendykan/PolMC/README.md

 # PolMC
-Polarized Monte Carlo simulation used in my doctoral dissertation
+Polarized Monte Carlo simulation used in my doctoral dissertation (around 2008-2010)
 - C++ code simulating photonics traveling in biological tissues in custom geometry, with geometries such as objects, layers, interfaces, etc in the user defined space.
 - C++ code was parallelizable and ran with MPI on clusters at TACC (Texas Advanced Computing Center)
 - All physical objects/geometries are defined with their own photonic properties saved in .plist (XML) files